amzar96/basic-python-tutorial/README.md

-# simple-quiz
-Very simple quiz using Python 3
+# basic python tutorial quiz exercise

-Quiz with options answer
+Every file have question with the answer